William Rockefeller Sr.: Marriage and children

 Before marrying Eliza, Bill had been in love with Nancy.
 However, he ended up marrying Eliza since her father was to give her $500 when she married, and Nancy was poor.

 When John D. Rockefeller started his own produce commission business with Maurice B. Clark in 1859, Clark initiated the idea of the partnership and offered $2,000 towards the goal.
 John D. Rockefeller had only $800 saved up at the time and so borrowed $1,000 from his father, "Big Bill" Rockefeller, at 10 percent interest.
+This loan was a crucial point of John's career, allowing him enough money to build his own wealth, eventually leading to his ability to buy equity in larger quantities.

 Bill visited with his grandchildren at the Forest Hill estate in Cleveland and at Pocantico Hills in Tarrytown.
 He taught his grandchildren how to shoot and played fiddle in the evenings for them.
 Prior to Bill's visits, John D. would invite some of Bill's Upstate New York relatives and friends.